mpv-player/mpv/DOCS/man/vo.rst

         Default is 128x256x64.
         Sizes must be a power of two, and 512 at most.

+    ``icc-contrast=<0-100000>``
+        Specifies an upper limit on the target device's contrast ratio.
+        This is detected automatically from the profile if possible, but for some profiles it might be missing, causing the contrast to be assumed as infinite.
+As a result, video may appear darker than intended.
+This only affects BT.1886 content.
+The default of 0 means no limit.

     ``blend-subtitles=<yes|video|no>``
         Blend subtitles directly onto upscaled video frames, before interpolation and/or color management (default: no).
 Enabling this